 - Individual career counseling consists of a one-to-one experience that focuses on clarifying the student's interests and career aspirations.
 Career choice is most solid when it is an outgrowth of better understanding oneself.
 Such understanding is advanced by the thoughtful exploration of values, interests, and abilities.

-- Testing is primarily limited to vocational interest tests which can help clarify educational choice and career planning.
+- Assessment/testing is primarily limited to vocational interest tests which can help clarify educational choice and career planning.
 The student and counselor can determine whether such testing might be helpful.
 The Counseling Center does not offer disability testing; please contact the Office of Services for Students with Disabilities (OSSD) for off-campus sites.
 If psychological testing is required or desired, an appointment may be made with the Counseling Center's Case Manager to locate a provider in the community who conducts such testing.

 - Consultation services for staff and faculty are available on a limited basis.
 Psychologists may be able to assist with crises, program planning, group and interpersonal communications, and referrals to other agencies.

 - The Counseling Center also has an Alcohol and Other Drug (AOD) counselor.
 Note that students may not use this individual to meet sanctions imposed by the court.
 The AOD counselor does not send notice of attendance or progress to any outside individual.
 Most students who are motivated to make changes and reduce their drug or alcohol consumption are appropriate for the AOD counselor.
 This person also works with students who have received sanctions through WCU's Office of Student Conduct.